+[#1460]

 TGbc Editor: Please modify the text of 11.55.4 as follows (802.11bc D1.03).
 Please note that section 11.55.4.2 shown below is currently not in TGbc D1.03, but was approved during July 2021 Meeting, and was 11.55.4.5 in the current form as approved.

+11.55.4 EBCS Negotiation Procedure

+One or more EBCS traffic streams may be available for an EBCS non-AP STA to consume without the EBCS STA explicitly requesting it from an EBCS AP.
+EBCS APs and non-AP STAs shall follow the procedures in Clause 11.55.4.1 (EBCS Negotiation Procedure for Associated STAs) or Clause 11.55.4.2 (EBCS Negotiation Procedure for Unassoicated STAs) to negotiate for EBCS traffic streams depending on the association state of the requesting EBCS non-AP STA. [#1016]

-11.55.4 EBCS Negotiation Procedure for Associated STAs
+11.55.4.1 EBCS Negotiation Procedure for Associated STAs

 An EBCS non-AP STA may transmit an EBCS Request frame to its associated EBCS AP to request one or

 more EBCS traffic streams provided by the EBCS AP.
 If an EBCS AP has indicated that one or more